-You may be able to go home later the same day.
-You should rest for the remainder of the day.
+You may be able to go home the day after the procedure.
 You will not be able to drive for 2 days.
-If you have a large goods licence you should not drive for six weeks.
+If you have a large goods licence you will not be able to drive for six weeks.
+You will need to take blood thinning drugs (heparin and / or warfarin) for a period after the procedure.
 You may resume normal activities the following day although you must not lift heavy objects for 1 week.
 You should take about 1 week off work.
 This advice will be discussed with you before you go home and you will be given an advice sheet.